Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 \subsection{Proofs for Results Presented in Section~\ref{sec:convergence_system}}

-\begin{proof}[Proof of Theorem~\ref{thm:system_convergence}] Our proof follows the same steps as Theorem 5 in~\cite{bukeqin2019} with the additional modification on the number of servers.
-Adding and subtracting appropriate terms to \eqref{eq:basic_system_length} and normalizing with $n^\alpha$, we get
+\begin{proof}[Proof of Theorem~\ref{thm:system_convergence}.]
+Our proof follows the same steps as Theorem 5 in~\cite{bukeqin2019} with the additional modification on the number of servers.
+To simplify the notation, we suppress the $\pi$ superscript of the fairness process.
+Adding and subtracting appropriate terms to \eqref{eq:auxiliareqSystemLengthProcess} and normalizing with $n^\alpha$, we get

 where